VarunRavi95/Neural_Networks_Learning_Systems/README.md

 # Neural_Networks_Learning_Systems
+NOTE: The repository contains the Python Notebooks converted in HTML format.

 This repository contains the following programs written in python using NumPy only:
 1. K-Nearest Neigbours Algorithm
 2. Single Layer Neural Network